ScottishCovidResponse/Covid19_EERAModel/README.md

 ...
 ```
 Each row in the file contains 9 entries: the first is the index of the row, and the remaining 8 are
 the sets of posterior parameters that can be used by the predication run.
+The row selected for use
+in the prediction run will be that specified by the index argument on the command line.

 The `parameters.ini` file must contain a category with the configuration of the prediction run, as
 below
 ```
 [Prediction Configuration]
-posterior_parameter_index=2
 n_sim_steps=100000
 ```
 The setting `n_sim_steps` is the number of iterations the model should be run for.
-The setting
-`posterior_parameter_index` is the index of the selected posterior parameter set from the
-`posterior_parameters.csv` file.

-When the model is run in prediction mode, all of the above configurations are logged to the terminal
+When the model is run in prediction mode, all of the above configuration is logged to the terminal
 and the log file.

 ### Inference mode